Hyundai Motor unveils sweeping executive reshuffle, shares surge

 “The reshuffle signals that the junior Chung is tightening his grip on the conglomerate, a move which raises investors’ hopes for change,” said Kim Joon-sung, an analyst at Meritz Securities.

-In a sign that Chairman Chung’s grip may be weakening, one of his closest lieutenants, Hyundai Motor Co Vice Chairman Kim Yong-hwan, was reassigned away from the core automaker and named vice chairman of steelmaking affiliate Hyundai Steel (004020.KS).
+In a sign that Chairman Chung’s grip may be weakening, one of his closest lieutenants, Hyundai Motor Co Vice Chairman Kim Yong-hwan, was reassigned away from the core automaker and named vice chairman of steelmaking affiliate Hyundai Steel.

 A person familiar with the matter told Reuters on Tuesday that the reshuffle was “part of a generational change (the junior) Chung is pushing for.”